Jayita11/Just-In-Time-Company-Supply-Chain-Analytics-and-Visualization/README.md

    Use data analytics to gain deeper insights into customer behavior and purchasing trends.
 This will enable more targeted marketing efforts, better inventory planning, and a more personalized customer experience.

+# Just In Time Supply Chain Analytics Project

+An **interactive Tableau dashboard** accompanies this project to provide a dynamic and visual exploration of the key findings.
+This dashboard allows users to visualize and analyze various performance metrics and trends within the supply chain.
+The dashboard can be found **here**: [Tableau Dashboard](#).

+### Python Workflow

+Python was utilized for **data cleaning**, **data wrangling**, **feature engineering**, and **data manipulation**.
+The detailed Python script used for these processes can be found **here**: [Python Script](#).
+This script ensures the data is properly structured and optimized for analysis, enabling insightful exploration of the supply chain challenges.

+### SQL Queries

+The **SQL queries** addressing various **business questions** are available and can be found **here**: [SQL Queries](#).
+These queries dive into areas like shipment delays, inventory management, and supply-demand imbalances, providing a deeper understanding of the business problems and potential solutions.

+### Project Impact

+By harnessing this data, **businesses can address key operational challenges**, optimize performance, and improve overall profitability.
+The insights gained from this project offer actionable recommendations to enhance supply chain efficiency, streamline inventory management, and reduce shipment delays.

+---

+> This project aims to provide a comprehensive solution for **Just In Time Company**, focusing on improving operational efficiency through data-driven insights.

+---

+> This project aims to provide a comprehensive solution for **Just In Time Company**, focusing on improving operational efficiency through data-driven insights.

 ## Executive Summary